 Ljubljana is Slovenia’s capital and home to about 270,000 people.
 It’s big enough to have all the amenities of a big city with small town charm.
 We loved our time in Ljubljana and would definitely go back.
 Since we stayed for a month, we couldn’t go full-on-tourist everyday because it would break our limited budget.
-Fortunately there are a lot of free things to do in Ljubljana, even in the winter.
+Fortunately there are a lot of free and almost free things to do in Ljubljana Slovenia in winter.

 People watching along the Ljubljanica River

 The first thing you want to do when you get into Ljubljana is walk down to the river and check the place out.
 Anywhere in the old town is a good place for people watching, especially on the weekends.
 If you are willing to spend a few Euros, grab a seat at one of the river side cafés for a cup of coffee or tea.
-There are heaters under the tables and blankets on the back of most seats to keep you cozy while people watching.
+There are heaters under the tables and blankets on the back of most seats to keep you cozy while people watching during the Ljubljana winter.

 Ljubljana Castle – Ljubljanski Grad

 Ljubljana Free Tours offers free walking tours of the city daily, even in winter.
 Anders and I took a free walking tour of Ljubljana and loved it.
 We learned so much and looked at the city a little differently after that.
 While it is free, it’s good manners to tip the guide.
-They don’t get paid for their services.
+They don’t get paid for their services and that’s how they can offer a free walking tour Ljubljana.
+I love that they do these even in winter in Ljubljana.

 If group tours aren’t your thing, you can download a range of self guided walking tours of Ljubljana from GPSMYCITY.
 I didn’t try any of these (I like to ask questions!), so let me know if you use them and what you think.